-Category Metric Number of wire down events caused by conductor failure in Tier 2 HFTD Equipment failure Number of pole failures in Tier 2 HFTD Number of transformer failures in the Fier 2 HFTD 0 Conventional fuse Number of conventional transformer fu use operation events in Tier 2 HFTD 1 operations Number of conventional lateral fuse op eration events in Tier 2 HFTD 0 Number of outage events caused by wi ire contact with an animal in Tier 2 0 Wire contact with foreign object(s) Number of outage events caused by with 2 HFTD Number of outage events caused by wire contact with mylar balloons in Tier 2 HFTD Number of pole failures caused by vehi cle contact in the Tier 2 HFTD 0 Wire Contact with Number of outage events caused by wire contact with vegetation in Tier 2 HFTD Vegetation Number of trees trimmed in the Tier 2 HFTD Number of recurring "problem" trees removed in Tier 2 HFTD Percentage of vegetation management inspections in the Tier 2 HFTD completed on time Percentage of patrol inspections of overhead facilities in the Tier 2 HFTD completed Inspection and Maintenance Percentage of required intrusive pole inspections in the Tier2 HFTD completed Poles replaced based on priority level Priority 1 2 determined by intrusive inspections Priority 2.1 1 in Tier 2 HFTD Priority 2.2 1 Number of outages on circuits in Tier 2 HFTD Operations Number of outages on circuits in Tier 2 HFTD during RFW days 0 Number of ignitions caused by BWP electrical infrastructure in Tier 2 HFTD 0 Extreme Weather Conditions Number of RFW days
+Category Metric Number of wire down events caused b y conductor failure in Tier 2 HFTD 0 Equipment failure Number of pole failures in Tier 2 HFTE 0 Number of transformer failures in the Fier 2 HFTD 2 Conventional fuse Number of conventional transformer fu use operation events in Tier 2 HFTD 1 operations 2 Number of conventional lateral fuse op peration events in Tier 2 HFTD 1 Number of outage events caused by wi re contact with an animal in Tier 2 0 Wire contact with foreign object(s) Number of outage events caused by wi re contact with mylar balloons in Tier 0 Number of pole failures caused by vehi icle contact in the Tier 2 HFTD 0 Wire Contact with Number of outage events caused by wire contact with vegetation in Tier 2 HFTD 0 Vegetation Number of trees trimmed in the Tier 2HFTD 238 Number of recurring "problem" trees removed in Tier 2 HFTD 31 Percentage of vegetation management inspections in the Tier 2 HFTD completed on time 100% Percentage of patrol inspections of overhead facilities in the Tier 2 HFTD completed 100% Inspection and Maintenance Percentage of required intrusive pole inspections in the Tier2 HFTD completed 100% Poles replaced based on priority level Priority 1 0 determined by intrusive inspections Priority 2.1 0 in Tier 2 HFTD Priority 2.2 0 Number of outages on circuits in Tier 2 HFTD 6 Operations Number of outages on circuits in Tier 2 HFTD during RFW days 0 Number of ignitions caused by BWP electrical infrastructure in Tier 2 HFTD 0 Extreme Weather Conditions Number of RFW days 3

-&lt;sup>2 BWP has had non-expulsive fuse operations which are not accounted for as risk drivers.
+2 BWP has had non-expulsive fuse operations which are not accounted for as risk drivers.
 As the fuse replacement program is completed it is expected that this metric will go to zero because there will be no conventional fuses installed in the HFTD.

-A summary of the risk driver events that occurred in 2022 is shown in Table 14 below.
+A summary of the risk driver events that occurred in 2024 is shown in Table 14 below.
 For reference, a broader, multi-year period of historical outage information was previously highlighted in Table 5 of Section 4.4.

-Table 14 - 2023 summary of risk driver events in the Tier 2 HFTD
+Table 14 - 2024 summary of risk driver events in the Tier 2 HFTD